Why Dark Web Monitoring is Smart for Your Small Business

 To be effective, cybersecurity training needs to be provided more than once per year.

-2. Use a password manager
+2. Use a Password Manager

 3. Enable two-factor authentication (2FA)

-2FA adds a second layer of security to passwords, to make it more difficult for attackers to gain access to a network or a device.
-For example, in addition to entering a password on a laptop, a user is required to enter a code that is texted to the user’s cell phone, or provided by an app.
+In addition to entering a password on a laptop, a user needs to enter a code that is texted to the user’s cell phone, or provided by an app.

 Get a Sophisticated Cybersecurity Assessment